 - Other medications

-- Testing techniques.
+- Blood glucose checking techniques.

 Contact your doctor or Credentialled Diabetes Educator if you notice that your blood glucose patters change or are consistently higher or lower than usual.